Anonymity Sets in Zcash Protocol Cryptocoins

 Zcash investors are being grossly lied to, with cooked statistics that border on outright lies, as well as lies of omission about how the surveillance tech of ChainAnalysis, Elliptic and Ciphertrace actually work.

 Electric Coin Company is part of the Military-Industrial-Surveillance complex, which involves all blockchain analysis companies and the Law Enforcement/Government entities which pay them like an IT department.
-These include but are not limited to:
+If the agency has an acronym, it is involved.

 As proof of this, we have documented a video which was deleted from YouTube and describes how Zcash Company works with these organizations.
 It is a presentation from ChainAnalysis and Ciphertrace to Law Enforcement agencies, describing their technology for de-anonymizing privacy coins.